HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

         ![Experience API get roles script with authorization](./assets/ExperienceAPI_get_roles_with_auth.png)

-## Enable SVG file in  DAM API
+## Enabling the use of SVG files in DAM API

-Follow the below steps to enable a SVG file in DAM API:
+Follow the steps below to enable uploading an SVG file in DAM API:

-1. In **POSTMAN**, login to Ring API via:
+1. In **POSTMAN**, log in to Ring API via:

     `POST - https://<domain>/dx/api/core/v1/auth/login`